prototypal/metamask-plugin-wrapper/docs/APPKEYS.md

 that means some privacy will be leaked accross plugins as long as one can guess the hdPath used by the other plugins, one can track the accounts of an user

 * **signWithPluginAccount(uint index, bytes dataToSign, string signMethodType) returns bytes**:
 Sign with a plugin’s account
 this is eth sign ? we should support alternative signing / encryption methods ?

-* **requestFunding(address depositAddress, uint suggestedAmount, bytes txData) returns ethTxHash**:
-Request funding from an account outside of plugin control User can select account and amount in metamask
-(send Ether tx without tx data) how secure is it to include txData how do we handle deposits in tokens ERC20 and others ? how do dapps recognize who is the depositer if account is different from plugin account (since it's a main metamask account) and if there are no txData (or if txData is already used for ERC20) ?

-* **withdrawFromPlugin(address withdrawAddress, bytes txData)**:
-0 ether function call from an account outside of plugin control → this is a security problem (tx.origin) => restriction withdrawAddress should be a depositedAddress already used

 * **persistInMetaMaskDb(key, data)**:
 Store in MetaMask localdb, specific store for plugin